Asymptotic Performance of Time-Varying Bayesian Optimization: Background and Core Assumptions

 \subsection{Core Assumptions}

-To the best of our knowledge, almost all TVBO algorithms~\cite{bogunovic2016time, nyikosa2018bayesian, brunzema2022event} (including those that come up with regret guarantees~\cite{bogunovic2016time, brunzema2022event}) in the literature follow a minimal set of assumptions, which are Assumptions~\ref{ass:surrogate}-\ref{ass:lipschitz} below.
-These works often introduce more restrictive assumptions, but all the results in Sections~\ref{sec:regret_and_spectral_prop}-\ref{sec:asymptotical_guarantees} of this paper rely only on Assumptions~\ref{ass:surrogate}-\ref{ass:lipschitz}.
-Assumption~\ref{ass:surrogate} justifies putting a GP prior on $f$.
-Assumption~\ref{ass:covariance} is a simple, popular and powerful way to encode spatio-temporal dynamics in the GP.
-Assumption~\ref{ass:sampling_freq} ensures that observations are collected at a fixed sampling frequency and is often implicitly assumed in TVBO papers.
-Finally, Assumption~\ref{ass:lipschitz} is used in all regret proofs that involve the GP-UCB acquisition function~\cite{gpucb}.
+To the best of our knowledge, all TVBO algorithms in the literature (including those that come up with regret guarantees) follow a minimal set of assumptions~\citep{bogunovic2016time, nyikosa2018bayesian, bardou2024too, brunzemaevent}, which are Assumptions~\ref{ass:surrogate}-\ref{ass:lipschitz}.
+Although some papers may introduce more restrictive assumptions, all the results in Sections~\ref{sec:operator_spectral_prop}-\ref{sec:asymptotical_guarantees} of this paper rely solely on Assumptions~\ref{ass:surrogate}-\ref{ass:lipschitz} below.
+Assumption~\ref{ass:surrogate} justifies the Bayesian setting by putting a GP prior on $f$.
+Assumption~\ref{ass:covariance} is a simple, popular and powerful way to encode spatio-temporal dynamics in the GP using two covariance functions, $k_S$ and $k_T$, dedicated to spatial and temporal dynamics, respectively.
+Assumption~\ref{ass:sampling_freq} ensures that observations are collected at a fixed sampling frequency $0 < 1/\Delta < +\infty$ and is often implicitly made in TVBO papers.
+Finally, Assumption~\ref{ass:lipschitz} ensures that the GP is not too erratic in the spatial domain.
+It is satisfied when $k_S$ is an RBF kernel or a Matérn kernel with smoothness parameter $\nu > 2$.
+However, it can fail for kernels producing rougher GPs (e.g., Ornstein-Uhlenbeck).
+Assumption~\ref{ass:lipschitz} is used in regret proofs that involve the GP-UCB acquisition function~\citep{gpucb, bogunovic2016time}.

 \begin{assumption}[Surrogate Model] The time-varying black box $f : \mathcal{S} \times \mathcal{T}$ is a $\mathcal{GP}(0, k)$, where $\mathcal{S} = [0, 1]^d$ without loss of generality and where $k : \left(\mathcal{S} \times \mathcal{T}\right)^2 \to \mathbb{R}$ is a covariance function. \end{assumption}